Using Logical Operators (AND, OR, NOT)

 The basic syntax for using logical operators in SQL is:SELECT * FROM [table] WHERE [condition1] [AND/OR] [condition2];

-You can also use NOT
+You can also use NOT to negate a condition.

 Purpose